This tutorial helps you learn about configuring categories.

 Change the Category Name and Category Slug to a keyword or keyword phrase that will be generally relevant to the main topic of your site.
-For example, in the example below the site is about travel, so you could change the “Uncategorized” category to “Travel Tips” to give your site a little extra SEO boost …
+For example, in the example below the site is about travel, so you could change the “Uncategorized” category to “Travel Tips” to give your site an extra SEO boost …

-WordPress Categories – Additional Information
+Post Categories – Additional Information

-Multiple Post Categories
+Multiple WordPress Categories

-(WordPress posts can have multiple categories)
+(WordPress posts can be published under multiple categories)

 (With multiple categories, use a plugin like Yoast SEO to assign a primary category)